 - Demonstrate, if possible, that you are capable of working both independently and as part of a team.

-Each Fall, the Office of Fellowships will hold an information session for students.
-Faculty are also encouraged to attend.
+The Office of Fellowships will periodically hold fellowship information sessions for students.
+Faculty and staff are also encouraged to attend.
 These sessions will provide guidance on how to build a strong application.
 They will also cover some selected fellowship opportunities, such as the NSF Graduate Research Fellowship, etc.

 To request changes or additions to this list, please email Prof. Simpson.